evangriffiths/homography-dl/README.md

 - design decisions: optimizer, lr schedule, train-test split, batch size
 - Choice of loss: MSE.
     - The MSE loss is very similar metric to MACE, but slightly less computationally expensive
-- Using MSE loss, and optimizer as specified in the paper (SGD, lr=0.005, momentum=0.9), I saw exploding gradients, which quickly led to a NaN loss.
+- Using MSE loss, and optimizer as specified in the paper (SGD, lr=0.005, momentum=0.9), I saw exploding gradients, (loss going to NaN after less than one epoch).
 - Switching to default Adam optimizer (as is generally regarded as a safe first guess) solved this, producing the MSE loss curve below:
 - The loss values reported here https://github.com/mazenmel/Deep-homography-estimation-Pytorch/blob/master/DeepHomographyEstimation.ipynb do not match up with those seen in my implementation, as the input data is transformed in the paper:
     - labels input images are scaled to be in the range [-1, 1]
 - I haven't followed this approach, as it would result in a different MACE
+- Much faster convergence than observed with SGD + momentum, but also overfitting.
+Try adding weight_decay

 - Follow-up work:
     - understand (by means of visualization) how learned features of first layer differ for homography estimation networks vs image classifiers (as firs conv layer for imagenet ResNet, for example, learns filters for RGB layers, whereas homography estimators trained on COCO learn filters for 2 separate grayscale perspective projections)